Small Pantry Makeover DIY (with Before + After)

 pantry makeover on a budget

 Notice we left a little space below for a toe kick area.
-It was just the 2×4 base that we screwed into our flooring before then screwing the cabinet into those!
+It was just a 2×4 base that we screwed into our flooring!
+We then screwed the cabinet into that base.

-Lastly, I caulked, added trim to cover the plywood edges, primed and painted!
+Lastly, I caulked, added some trim to cover the plywood edges, primed and painted!

 small pantry shelving ideas